alexeypato/webdriverio_autotest_framework/README.md

     Background:
         Given I open the url "https://google.com"

-    Scenario: Searching for Selenium Webdriver
+    Scenario: Searching for unknown term
-        When I set "Selenium Webdriver" to the inputfield "[name=q]" And  I press "Enter"
+        When I set "google" to the search field
+            And  I press "Enter"
-        Then I expect that element "#search" becomes displayed
+        Then I expect that search element becomes displayed
 ```

 All tests should be located in `./src/features/*` directory with extension `.feature` (configured in `./config/tests.config.ts`).